smsummers1/e2/PeerReview/peer-review.md

 ```

 ### Are there any parts of the code that you found interesting or taught you something new?
+- lakjfalkj

 ### Are there any parts of the code that you don't understand?
+- I had a really hard time following all of the global variables, the many arrays, and the functions.

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?
 - Almost all of your functions utilize global variables.
 It would be better to set up your functions with parameters and pass in arguments.
 Using global variables can create a huge issue when debugging.
 Check out this article:  https://www.lattix.com/programming-hell-and-global-variables/